ChainCashLabs/chaincash/README.md

-# ChainCash Paper Draft and Simulations
+# ChainCash Paper And Implementation